 One Sunday morning, during a walk through her San Francisco neighborhood, she was drawn, for reasons she could not explain, to enter an Episcopal Church.

-She knew nothing about the rituals of the church, or the stories of our faith.
+She walked in as communion began, knowing nothing about the rituals of the church, or the stories of our faith.

 “Suddenly, someone was putting a piece of fresh, crumbly bread in my hands, saying ‘the body of Christ,’ and handing me a goblet of sweet wine, saying ‘the blood of Christ,’” she writes in her book Take This Bread.